 Power calculations were performed at the employee level adjusting for school-clustering.
 The sample size calculation was conducted prior to the study to detect potential improvements in the primary outcome with 30% among employees in the multifaceted group in contrast with the discrete group.
-Based on an alpha significance level of 0.05, desired power of \geq 80%, and intraclass correlation coefficient of 0.005, approximately 400 individuals in total were required: 200 in the multifaceted group.
+Based on an alpha significance level of 0.05, desired power of \geq 80%, and intraclass correlation coefficient of 0.005, approximately 400 individuals in total were required: 200 in the multifaceted group and 200 in the discrete group.
 It was calculated that this would require \geq 18 schools.